-- Evaluation of the reasonableness and appropriateness of the key judgments and estimates determined by the management and the methods, judgments and data sources used in the expected loss calculation, taking into account the standard requirements, industry and global practices - Reviewing the appropriateness of criteria in order to identify the financial assets having solely payments of principal and interest and checking the compliance to the Bank's Business model. - Assessing the appropriateness of definition of significant increase in credit risk, default criteria, modification, probability of default, loss given default, exposure at default and forward looking assumptions together with the significant judgements and estimates used in these calculations to regulations and bank's past performance.
+- technology and Process audit specialists.
+There are complex and comprehensive Evaluation of the reasonableness and requirements of TFRS 9 appropriateness of the key judgments and The classification of the financial assets is estimates determined by the management and the based on the Bank's business model and methods, judgments and data sources used in the characteristics of the contractual cash flows in expected loss calculation, taking into account the accordance with TFRS 9 and the Bank uses standard requirements, industry and global significant judgment on the assessment of the practices business model and identification of the - Reviewing the appropriateness of criteria in order to identify the financial assets having solely payments of principal and interest and checking the compliance to the Bank's Business model. - Assessing the appropriateness of definition of significant increase in credit risk, default criteria. modification, probability of default, loss given default, exposure at default and forward looking assumptions together with the significant judgements and estimates used in these calculations to regulations and bank's past performance.
 Evaluating the alignment of those forward looking parameters to Bank's internal processes where applicable. - Assessing the completeness and the accuracy of the data used for expected credit loss calculation. - Testing the mathematical accuracy of expected credit loss calculation on sample basis. - Evaluating the judgments and estimates used for the individually assessed financial assets. - Evaluating the accuracy and the necessity of post-model adjustments. - Auditing of TFRS 9 disclosures